rhubarbdog/kitronik-gamezip64/README.md

 <br/><br/>
 <code>battle-ships.py</code>
 <br/><br/>
-a 2 player game for the gamezip and microbit version 2 position your boats using the arrow buttons, rotate them with fire button 1, fix them with fire button one.
+a 2 player game for the gamezip and microbit version 2.
+Position your boats using the arrow buttons, rotate them with fire button 1, fix them with fire button one.
 When bombing your opponent the arrow keys move the bomb and fire button 2 drops it